Up-and-down Cubs struggle to maintain momentum

 It happens to be the only play left.

 “The last thing to come is the development of the bats on the major-league level,” Maddon said.
-“For the most part our at-bats, they waver.
+“For the most part, our at-bats, they waver.
 They go back and forth.”

 It wasn’t a good day at the plate on Friday as it took nearly six innings for the Cubs to get their first hit of the game.
 As they dropped to .500 for the 17th time this year, the last 24 hours are once again a reminder the Cubs deserve the record they have.
-Great wins followed by bad losses have been the mark of the Cubs this year.
+Great wins followed by bad losses have been the mark of the Cubs this season.
 Maddon and his players are accepting the situation they’re in and also know that moment to ignite them hasn’t come yet.

 “It’s baseball,” Contreras said.
 “Every year is different.
 That’s it.”